sst/guide/_examples/how-to-use-cron-jobs-in-your-serverless-app.md

 lang: en
 index: 1
 type: async
 description: In this example we will look at how to create a cron job in your serverless app on AWS using Serverless Stack (SST).
-We'll be using the sst.Cron to create a simple weather tracking app that checks the weather forecast every minute.
+We'll be using the Cron to create a simple weather tracking app that checks the weather forecast every minute.
 short_desc: A simple serverless Cron job.
 repo: cron-job
 ref: how-to-use-cron-jobs-in-your-serverless-app